 - Links to pages or sites outside of the VIP CLUB site are available or accurate; and

-- Your access to our Web site will be free from interruptions, errors, computer viruses,
+- Your access to our Web site will be free from interruptions, errors, computer viruses, or other harmful components.

 Your written contributions or corrections to our Legacy are and will be appreciated, send to the Webmaster.